Conor McGregor Finally Responds To Floyd Mayweather’s Fight Challenge

 Mayweather accused McGregor of using his name as nothing more than a means of promoting himself and said he was tired of playing games.
 Once again, many speculated that Dana White would wedge himself between Floyd and Conor and stop any momentum, however White flipped the script last week.

-According to Maxim, Dana White thinks the fight will indeed be set and he’s okay with letting McGregor pursue the big payout.
+According to Maxim, Dana White thinks the fight will indeed be set and he’s okay with letting McGregor pursue the big pay out.

 “I do think it’s going to happen.
 I think it’s going to be a tough deal, there’s obviously a lot of egos involved in this deal and a lot of people so that always makes it tougher,” White told the press.
 “On the flipside, there’s so much money involved, I just don’t see how it doesn’t happen.”